 I am left asking questions throughout the entire book.

 This Brings Me To The Power of Questions

-As a writer I have found that questions are so damn important to helping you make your story great.
+As a writer, I have found that questions are so damn important to help you make your story great.

 When you read through your draft, or your scenes or whatever section you feel like reading through (depending on how your writing/editing process goes) you need to be asking questions constantly.

 I like to write my novel in scenes (not chapters or huge blocks of text) but by specific scenes.
 When I finally come to weaving the whole thing together, it takes no time to add in those tie-ins that have one scene move to another.

 So when I read through my scenes, I list the questions at the bottom.

 What Am I Supposed To Be Questioning?

 Everything!
 You need to be able to account for things in your novel.

 For example, say you have the following line in your scene: